 Come to me and say, "Hey, this is getting aged.
 We need to find a home for it.
 Here's the program that will maybe help you do that."
 It excites me and our sales staff to say, “Hey, we've got somebody that's going to bat for us,” rather than feeling like we got left out in right field or something like that.
 I appreciate the opportunity to talk to you.

-Knutson: Having a medium like this and a panel is a great part of that process.
-Because for me it's getting back to you understanding our business and what we're trying to do.
+Knutson: For me it's getting back to you understanding our business and what we're trying to do.
 A lot of the things that got talked about here, from not having the 8 dealers in one town and protecting parts margins, paying for warranties, and having good products.
 There are things we can both be successful at.

 I’ll add the word “business” in front of relationship.
 The “business” relationship is most important to me, because I've got some reps that I don't do much business with, that I go drink a lot of beer with.
 And I've got reps I don't drink much beer with but do a lot of business with.

 Our success together and understanding my business is much more important to me than just another relationship or friendship.

 Kreps: It's sitting down with your customers, which would be us, the dealer, and really talking, whether it's once a year or every 3 years.
 What's important to you?
 How do you want to be served?
 What could we do better?
 We tell our people in the field to have those same conversations with our customers.
 One manufacturer that we do business other than John Deere; we have a regularly scheduled meeting like that.

 Everybody else just takes us for granted and is probably doing business the way they did business 5 or 10 years ago.
 We've had to look at everything we do in our stores and react to today's environment.
 And if you haven't done that, get a clean sheet of paper and get your team together, and get your dealers together, and start looking at what does it look like, next year and 3 years from now.